 As a chiropractor, we affect the diaphragm by manipulation of the 4th & 5th cervical vertebrae which then forms the phrenic nerve and innervates the diaphragm and the stomach and esophagus via manipulation of the greater splanchnic nerve at 5th to 9th thoracic vertebrae

 As an applied kinesiologist, we work the neuro-lymphatics and neuro-vascular points to increase blood and lymph flow for these organs.
+I would also look for a possible fixation (not a subluxation) of the lower thoracic vertebrate.

 Besides the diaphragm, the psoas muscle is important to check as its fibers blend with the fibers of the posterior diaphragm.
 The muscles of the chest and the abdomen are also important to check if the patient is constantly in a flexed position.